 What is a Non-ID Release Donor?

 A Non-ID Release Donor (sometimes also referred to as an anonymous or closed donor) is non-contactable.
-This means that if you choose this type of donor, you or your child will never receive more information about him than what has already been disclosed in his donor profile.
+This means that if you choose this type of donor, you or your child will never receive more information about him than what has already been disclosed in his sperm donor profile.
 We will never reveal the donor’s identity to you or your child.

 The donor has made the choice of being Non-ID Release, and he has agreed not to contact any potential donor-conceived children.
 Likewise, when purchasing donor sperm from Cryos, you agree, through the Terms of Agreement, not to attempt to contact the donor in the future.
 Nevertheless, with today’s DNA-testing services, there is a possibility that children and donors will find each other, despite the donor being Non-ID Release.
 We understand that you may be curious to know more about your donor, but our advice is to hold back and respect that the donor has made a choice of being Non-ID Release and wishes to preserve his anonymity.